 3.6.
 The committee shall have the power to make, amend and repeal regulations:

 (a) under the authority, and on behalf, of Council in order to give effect to the committee's decisions and those of Council in relation to the matters and/or actions described in regulation 3.5 above.
 Such power shall not extend to the making, amending and repealing of regulations that relate substantively to the manner in which the committee and/or Council conduct their business; and

-(1) the establishment of a new trust or other special fund for grants, lectures, prizes, the support of a statutory post, fellowships, scholarships, collections, or similar matters, and any changes in existing regulations governing such funds (in cases in which the making of such provisions by regulation is permissible in law);
+(i) the establishment of a new trust or other special fund for grants, lectures, prizes, the support of a statutory post, fellowships, scholarships, collections or similar matters, and any changes in existing regulations governing such funds (in cases in which the making of such provisions by regulation is permissible in law);

-(2) the removal of anomalies in existing regulations, and the making of consequential amendments to existing regulations which have been overlooked in earlier legislation;
+(ii) the removal of anomalies in existing regulations, and the making of consequential amendments to existing regulations which have been overlooked in earlier legislation; and

-Further regulations pertaining to the quorum of the committee appear in Council Regulations 15 of 2002, regulations 1.6–1.7.
-These specify that the quorum for all Council's committees, unless otherwise specified, is one-third of those members eligible to vote upon the business of the committee in question.
+Regulations 2.6 and 2.7 of Council Regulations 14 of 2002 specify that the quorum for all Council's committees, unless otherwise specified, is one-third of those members eligible to vote upon the business of the committee in question.